isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/WhoThis.md

 One of the authentication mechanisms we initially thought of involved exchanging OTPs between the citizen and the public officer.
 This would support workflows where the public officer does not have the NRIC number of the member of the public (MOP) they are calling.
 However, this imposed a higher level of complexity for the MOP, and would have been an unintuitive user experience, especially for the elderly or less tech-savvy people.
 This additional complexity may have opened up a gap for potential scammers to exploit.

-Hence, one of our key takeaways was to keep the user journey as simple as possible, rather than trying to account for all possible use cases from the outset.

 #### What is the product vision for WhoThis?
 We envision WhoThis as a platform for establishing trust between the public and the government.
 Immediate use cases would be MOH’s COVID-related operations, and official surveys conducted by the government (e.g. Department of Statistics), while future use cases could be to extend to government vendors and selected businesses.